Program Director: Brett Story Ph.D.

 CEE 7340 Introduction to Solid Mechanics

-CEE 7361 Matrix Structural Analysis & Introduction to the Finite Element Methods
+CEE 7361 Matrix Structural Analysis and Introduction to the Finite Element Methods

 CEE 7377 Advanced Steel Design